-Flying Officer William "Bill" Allan Liddel Trott was born on 4 February 1913 in Dundedin, New Zealand.
+Flying Officer William (Bill) Alan Liddell Trott was born on 4 November 1923 in Wellington, New Zealand.

-Making a complete recovery he decided to stay in the RNZAF and served with the occupation forces in Japan.
-On return to New Zealand he was sent back to UK to attend the RAF Staff College, but on 17 February 1955 he was killed when a Devon aircraft in which he was flying crashed near Wellington.
+Bill was later selected to be sent back to the UK to attend the RAF Staff College, but on 17 February 1955 he was killed when a Devon aircraft in which he was flying crashed in the mountains north of Wellington.

 Left to right: Jim Sheddan, Bill Trott, Brian O' Connor, Spike Umbers, Johnny Wood, Colin McDonald and Dusty Miller.